-The average day for a truck driver consists of driving for ten hours and being on-duty for an additional four hours.
-On-duty time usually consists of loading or unloading the truck and weigh-ins.
-Each fourteen-hour day is structured in this manner by the Federal Motor Carrier Safety Association, or FMCSA, to optimize safety standards.
-The regulation is referred to as a trucker’s Hours of Service.
+The average day for a truck driver consists of driving for 11 hours and being on-duty for an additional 3 hours.
+When you’re not driving, your on-duty time usually consists of loading or unloading the truck and weigh-ins.
+Each 14-hour day is structured in this manner by the Federal Motor Carrier Safety Association, or FMCSA, to optimize safety standards.
+The regulation is referred to as a trucker’s Hours of Service (HOS).

-The regulation mandates that a trucker needs to take a break after accruing sixty hours during a seven-day workweek.
+The regulation mandates that a trucker needs to take a break after driving for 60 hours during a seven-day workweek.

-If a driver has not reached their delivery point, they are allowed by law to drive up to an additional ten hours on the eighth day.
+If a driver needs to continue driving for whatever reason, they are allowed by law to drive up to an additional 10 hours on the eighth day.

 Decide if the Money Is Worth It.

-Truck drivers are paid handsomely for their time.
+Truck drivers are paid well for their time.
 With the right CDL endorsements, the right routes, and the right freight, a trucker can earn close to six figures easily.
-All of this financial potential will not amount to anything, however, if a rookie driver cannot stand the truck driver lifestyle.
-The following list is comprised of issues that aspiring drivers must balance with their desired salary.

-- Wanting to have a presence at home.
+- How important is it to have a presence at home?

-- Maintaining relationships with family, loved ones, and/or children.
+- Will you have difficulty maintaining relationships with family, loved ones, and/or children.

 Understand, Then Decide.